misterdjules/node-fast/README.md

 --------------- | ------------ | -------
-`rpcmethod`     | string       | name of the RPC method to invoke on the server `rpcargs`       | array        | JSON-serializable array of RPC call arguments
+`rpcmethod`     | string       | name of the RPC method to invoke on the server `rpcargs`       | array        | JSON-serializable array of RPC call arguments `timeout`       | integer      | (optional) milliseconds after which to abort the request if it has not already completed.
+The default is that there is no timeout.
+`log`           | object       | (optional) bunyan logger for this request.
+If not specified, a child logger of the client-level logger will be used.

 The return value is an object-mode stream that consumers use to interact with the request.
 Objects sent by the server to the client are made available via